top of page

 What are the accommodations like on volunteer programs?

-The standard housing for volunteer programs, included with no additional cost, is double or triple occupancy rooms.
+Standard housing for volunteer programs, included with no additional cost, is a triple occupancy rooms.

 What happens if the security situation in Israel worsens during my stay?